ghonerka/d2l-en/chapter_convolutional-modern/batch-norm.md

 Batch normalization implementations for fully connected layers and convolutional layers are slightly different.
 We discuss both cases below.
-Recall that one key differences between batch normalization and other layers is that because batch normalization operates on a full minibatch at a time, we cannot just ignore the batch dimension as we did before when introducing other layers.
+Recall that one of the key differences between batch normalization and other layers is that because batch normalization operates on a full minibatch at a time, we cannot just ignore the batch dimension as we did before when introducing other layers.